To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

-Second, to solve the problem of skew global gradient $\nabla_wF(w)$ due to the partial client participation, the server also maintains a global gradient estimator $\hat{g}^t$, which is an aggregation of the local gradient estimators, $\hat{g}^t=\sum_{c\in C}\zeta_c\hat{g}_c$.
-As it would incur high communication cost to collect $\hat{g_c}$ from all the clients, the server only uses $\hat{g}_c$ of participating clients to update global gradient estimator $\hat{g}^t$ in each round $t$:
+When the client $c$ is selected to participate in FL at a certain round $t$, the client uploads the current local gradient estimator $\hat{g_c}$ to the server, and resets the local gradient estimator, \emph{i.e.,} $\hat{g_c}\gets 0,n\gets0$, because a new global FL model $w_{\mathrm{fed}}^{t-1}$ is received.
+Second, to solve the problem of skew global gradient due to the partial client participation, the server also maintains a global gradient estimator $\hat{g}^t$, which is an aggregation of the local gradient estimators, $\hat{g}^t=\sum_{c\in C}\zeta_c\hat{g}_c$.
+As it would incur high communication cost to collect $\hat{g_c}$ from all the clients, the server only uses $\hat{g}_c$ of the participating clients to update global gradient estimator $\hat{g}^t$ in each round $t$:

-Thus, in each training round $t$, the server needs to distribute both the current global FL model $w^{t-1}_{\mathrm{fed}}$ and the latest global gradient estimator $\hat{g}^{t-1}$ to each selected client $c\in C_t$, who will conduct local model training and upload both locally updated model $w_c^{t,m}$ and local gradient estimator $\hat{g_c}$ back to the server.
+Thus, in each training round $t$, the server needs to distribute both the current global FL model $w^{t-1}_{\mathrm{fed}}$ and the latest global gradient estimator $\hat{g}^{t-1}$ to each selected client $c\!\in\!
+C_t$, who will conduct local model training, and upload both locally updated model $w_c^{t,m}$ and local gradient estimator $\hat{g_c}$ back to the server.

-\textbf{Simplification.} In both of the local gradient estimation in (\ref{ref:local_gradient}) and data valuation in (\ref{value definition}) for a new data sample, we need to backpropagate the entire model parameters for computing the gradient $\nabla_wl(w_{\mathrm{fed}}^{t_{c,\mathrm{last}-1}},x,y)$, which will introduce high computational cost and large extra memory footprint for storing intermediate outputs for model back propagation.
-To reduce such additional costs, we turn to only use the gradients of the last few network layers instead of the whole deep learning model, as part of the model gradient is able to reflect the tendency of the full model gradients, which can also be verified in the experimental results shown in Figure \ref{fig: assumption simplified}.
-We also demonstrate the advantage of this simplified method in Section \ref{section: Effectiveness and Robustness of ODE}.
+\textbf{Simplified Version.} In both of the local gradient estimation in (\ref{ref:local_gradient}) and data valuation in (\ref{value definition}), for a new data sample, we need to backpropagate the entire model to compute its gradient, which will introduce high computation cost and memory footprint for storing intermediate model outputs.
+To reduce these costs, we only use the gradients of the last few network layers of ML models instead of the whole model, as partial model gradient is also able to reflect the trend of the full gradient, which is also verified in Appendix \ref{appendix: empirical results for claims}.

-\textbf{Privacy Concern.} The transmission of local gradient estimators may disclose the local gradient of each client, which can be avoided by applying Guassian noise to each local gradient estimator before uploading, as in differential privacy~\cite{wei2020federated, dwork2008differential}.
+\textbf{Privacy Concern.} The transmission of local gradient estimators may disclose the local gradient of each client to some extent, which can be avoided by adding Guassian noise to each local gradient estimator before uploading, as in differential privacy~\cite{wei2020federated, dwork2008differential}.